-The Company has committed approximately \$2.9 million and \$314,000 in tenant improvements (including building and site improvements) and leasing commissions, respectively, for the new leases and renewals that occurred during the three months ended March 31, 2021.
-As of March 31, 2021, the Company did not have any capital lease or purchase obligations.
+The Company has committed approximately \$2.5 million and \$145,000 in tenant improvements (including building and site improvements) and leasing commissions, respectively, for the new leases and renewals that occurred during the three months ended March 31, 2022.

 The Company has entered into several lease agreements with an officer of the Company.
 Pursuant to the lease agreements, the Company is provided the use of storage space.